 There are three main types of periodization plans:

 Linear periodization: This type of periodization progresses from low to high intensity over time.
 Linear periodization is ideal for athletes new to training or coming back from a long layoff.

 Block periodization: This periodization involves focusing on increasing lean muscle strength until a strength plateau is reached.
 Once the strength has peaked, athletes can shift their focus toward hypertrophy training.

 Daily undulating periodization involves manipulating intensity, volume, and rest over weeks or months to maximize progress.
 It is best for intermediate to advanced athletes.

 When designing a periodization plan, there are three main variables to consider:

-Intensity: Intensity is the amount of weight or resistance an athlete uses in their training.
-You can measure it in terms of percentage of 1RM (one rep max), the number of reps performed at a specific weight, or the time of resistance at a particular weight.
+Intensity: Intensity is the amount of weight or resistance an athlete uses in training.
+You can measure it in terms of the percentage of 1RM (one rep max), the number of reps performed at a specific weight, or the time of resistance at a particular weight.

 Volume: Volume is the amount of work an athlete does over a specific time.
 You can measure it by determining how many sets and reps were completed during that time or distance covered in seconds/minutes/hours (meters or miles)